Tips to create padlets that are accessible

 Try: Interactive Science Experiments: Grades 6-8

-Sections are a useful feature for grouping posts in a large padlet.
+Sections are a useful feature for grouping posts in a large board.
 To enable this feature, click the Settings cog (⚙️) icon, then Layout.
 Next, toggle the button next to 'Group posts by section' to the ON position.
-Here's an example of a padlet in Wall format and with Sections enabled:
+Here's an example of a board in Wall format and with Sections enabled:

 • Choose your background wisely.
 When choosing a background for your padlet, avoid using busy photos, artwork or illustrations.
 These can reduce the contrast between the background and the text, making the text difficult to read.
 If you're unsure about your chosen background, use a free online tool to check the contrast ratio.
 This will ensure clear readability for everyone, especially those with visual impairments.